-Many times to be eligible for student loans (especially private loans) a cosigner with a longer and more established credit history is required.
-Sallie Mae is one of the largest providers of horrible debt slavery student loans and often requires a cosigner on their loans.
+To be eligible for student loans (especially private loans) a cosigner with a longer and more established credit history is required.
+Sometimes it makes sense to have a relative as a cosigner.

 Why Remove a Cosigner from a Loan

 Removing a cosigner from a student loan or any loan mostly benefits the cosigner, not the person who needed the cosigner in the first place.
 By having their name removed from the student loan, the cosigner will probably see an increase in their credit score, due to their total amount of debt decreasing.
-This could make it easier for them to be approved for a mortgage, credit card, or any other product that requires a good credit score.

 Ready to get your dad, mom, grandparent, or ex-girlfriend off your Sallie Mae student loans?
 Let’s walk through the process…